yehudasa/rgw-object-broker/README.md

 To determine if the broker has encountered an error that may be impacting *ServiceInstance* creation, it can be useful to examine the broker's log.

-1. Access the Broker log by first sshing into the GCE cluster.
+1. Access the Broker log by first ssh-ing into the GCE cluster.

-    `gcloud compute ssh <master node name>`
+    `# gcloud compute ssh <master node name>`

 2. Get the unique name of the Broker *Pod*.

-    `kubectl get pods -n broker`
+    `# kubectl get pods -n broker`

 3. Using the Broker *Pod's* name, use `kubectl` to output the logs.

-    `kubectl -n broker logs -f <broker pod name>`
+    `# kubectl -n broker logs -f <broker pod name>`

 ####  Inspecting Service-Catalog API Objects

-Service-Catalog objects can return yaml or json formatted date just like core Kubernetes api objects.
+Service-Catalog objects can return yaml or json formatted data just like core Kubernetes api objects.
-To output the data, the command is very similar:
+To output the data, the command is:

-`kubectl --context=service-catalog get <service-catalog object>`
+`# kubectl --context=service-catalog get -o yaml <service-catalog object>`

-Where `<service-catalog object>` can be:
+Where `<service-catalog object>` is:
 - `servicebroker`
 - `serviceclass`
 - `serviceinstance`